johnnyboustany/Cave-Generation/README.md

 ## General Info

 The Real-Time OpenGL Cave Scene Viewer is a visually stunning application that allows users to explore a highly interactive cave environment.
-It showcases the capabilities of real-time rendering and advanced techniques like shadow mapping and edge smoothing using PCF to achieve a more realistic and immersive experience.
+The cave was generated using a method of procedural terrain generation using Perlin noise.
+Caves are carved out by spheres that have their radius and position affected by perlin noise.
+This project showcases the capabilities of real-time rendering and advanced techniques like shadow mapping and edge smoothing using PCF to achieve a more realistic and immersive experience.

 ## Features

-- Real-time rendering of a cave scene with 16,050 cubes.
-- Interactive camera controls for user exploration.
-- Efficient shadow mapping for all shadow-casting objects.
-- 75% optimized edge smoothness through PCF.
-- Adjustable settings for scene and rendering customization.
+The GUI shown below allows you to change 2 parameters: radius and seed.
+Users can increase the size of the cave by opting for a greater radius or they can generate more complex caves by increasing the seed parameter.

+W for forward, S for backwards, A for left, D for right, space for up, command for down

+press F to go through bezier curve.

+Toggle shadows.

 <p align="center">
     <img src="./assets/shadowmapping1.png" height=400 alt="">